alfonsotech/philosophybank/README.md

-# Philosophy Rank
+# Philosophy Ranked

-Application tool that allows users to crowdsource, rank, and search online philosophy content.
-Features: Infinite scrolling for resoruces view.
-Resource preview that includes resource image or video, title, description, and source.
+Application that allows users to crowdsource, rank, and search online philosophy content.
+Features added in this version: Infinite scrolling and resource preview that includes resource image or video, title, description, and name of online source.

 ## Getting Started